Architecture overview

 Rust gateway

-The gateway (apps/proxy) is a fast HTTP gateway built in Rust that intercepts outbound requests and injects credentials.
+The gateway (apps/proxy) is an HTTP gateway built in Rust that intercepts outbound requests, enforces rules, and injects credentials.
 Agents authenticate with access tokens via Proxy-Authorization headers.

 How it works: